openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Begin collecting the rest of the 25 **Forest** training data points throughout other parts of the study area.

 -   The study area contains an abundance of forested land, so it should be pretty easy to identify places that can be confidently classified as forest.
-If you’d like, use the charts function to ensure that there is a relatively high NDVI value for the point.
+If you'd like, use the charts function to ensure that there is a relatively high NDVI value for the point.
 -   Ensure you are placing data points within the extent of the mosaic (Rondonia).

 Collect about 25 points for the **Forest** land cover class.

 .. warning::

     When you are done, zoom out to the full extent of the area.
 Did you place data points somewhat equally across the full region?
 Are all points clustered in the same region?
-It’s best to make sure you have data points covering the full spatial extent of the study region, add more points in areas that are sparsely represented if needed.
+It's best to make sure you have data points covering the full spatial extent of the study region, add more points in areas that are sparsely represented if needed.

 After you collect your training data for **Forest**, you may see the classification preview appear.